Theories for charge-driven nematicity in kagome metals: Introduction

-Here, we suggest two possibilities for the onset of nematicity in the vanadium-based kagome metals as driven by the charge degree of freedom: This might happen either through a transition to a $d$-wave charge PI or by spatially anisotropic finite momentum CO fluctuations.
+Here, we suggest two possibilities for the onset of nematicity in the vanadium-based kagome metals as driven by the charge degree of freedom: This might happen either through a transition to a $d$-wave charge PI (see Fig.~\ref{fig:PI_nem} for a schematic representation of this state) or by spatially anisotropic finite momentum CO fluctuations (see Fig.~\ref{fig:1D_co_nem} for a schematic representation of the mechanism guiding this transition).
 In support of these ideas, we perform a Kohn-Luttinger analysis \cite{Kohn1965_PRL,Luttinger1966_PR,Chubukov1993_PRB,Gonzalez2008_PRB} of a model \cite{Li2023_PRX} for the electronic states at the Fermi level of the $2 \times 2$ CO in the particle-hole sector in the presence of electronic interactions \cite{Dong2023_PRB,Dong2023_PRB2}, which allows us to obtain the renormalized nematic vertices in the proximity of the zero- and finite-momentum ordered states.
 These vertices allow us to define two charge-fermion models describing the interactions among the electrons at the Fermi level, driving the transition to the nematic state in the two situations.
 Additionally, we describe how to restore the validity of the Ward identities for spin and charge conservation for the finite momentum charge-fermion model by including the Aslamazov-Larkin diagrams, i.e., by going beyond the random phase approximation (RPA) scheme.
 The analysis of the symmetry broken nematic phases is then supplied by the derivation of the Ginzburg-Landau potentials for the $d$-wave charge PI and the $1 \times 4$ CO.
 Since from the experimental point of view, it is not clear if these states are actually stable or not, we focus on a natural probe both of nematicity and of nematic fluctuations \cite{Chu2012_Sci,Kuo2013_PRB,Massat2016_PNAS}, i.e., on the nematic susceptibility as can be defined in the two cases and we connect the expressions obtained from the Ginzburg-Landau analysis with the microscopic understanding coming from the charge fermion models.

 The article is organized as follows: In Sec.~\ref{sec:model}, we introduce the microscopic model to describe the main properties of the $2 \times 2$ charge order.
 In Sec.~\ref{sec:KL_analysis}, we perform a Kohn-Luttinger analysis in the nematic channel.
 Secs.~\ref{sec:Q4aCO}-\ref{sec:Q1aCO} are devoted to the derivation of the Ginzburg-Landau theories for the two ordering mechanisms.
 In Sec.~\ref{sec:rise_nem}, we discuss the nematic susceptibilities, which represent a natural probe of the nematic fluctuations.
 In Sec.~\ref{sec:micro_nem}, we discuss the relation between the microscopic expression of the nematic susceptibilities one can obtain in the two cases starting from the corresponding charge-fermion model and the Ginzburg-Landau expressions.
 Finally, Sec.~\ref{sec:discussion} is devoted to concluding remarks on the the role of the $2 \times 2$ charge fluctuations explaining a few recent experimental findings and on the coupling of the nematic order parameters to the elastic deformations of the solid.